FunnyFlow/FLOwAdList/README.md

 # FLOwAdList
 My Pi-hole adlist collection

-My first reposetory is a Blocklist for Pi-hole and cotains URL's that not blockt in ather blocklistlists.
+My first reposetory is a Blocklist for Pi-hole and cotains URL's that not blockt in ather blocklistlists from https://github.com/RPiList .

 I found it with the Folling Blocking-Benchmark.